oytang/AI.Rex/README.md

 - Predict whether the reaction is feasible based on public reaction data such as Chemical reactions from US patents
 - Collect or generate failure reactions to train and/or evaluate the model
 - It is encouraged to use quantum mechanics approaches.

+## Initial Git repository

+Used for collaboration and project development (with commit history) - https://github.com/Chemino/AI-Rex

 ## Approaches